dennoa/stateless-auth/README.md

     });

 ### Default login options
-The default support for logging in with a username and password has a minimum requirement that a findUser function be implemented.
+The default implementation for logging in with a username and password assumes the application holds a hash of the password as part of the user info (no actual password should be stored).
+It looks for a password property on the auth/login request and a passwordHash property on the user info model.
+(These names can be overridden).

+At a minimum, a custom findUser function must be provided.
 The default implementation calls back with an error reminding you to provide an implementation appropriate to your application.

-There are other defaults that you may need to override in order to conform with the way your application models user info.
+See below for other defaults that you may need also want to override.

 The default login options are: